bytex-solutions/snamp/docs/installation.md

 * 2 GB RAM (minimum)

 It is possible to run SNAMP on ARM-based hardware (such as RaspberryPi).
 Contact us for more information.

+## Integration in the operating system
+SNAMP may be integrated as an OS System Service:
+* like a native Windows Service
+* like a Unix daemon process

+Because of SNAMP is developed on top of Apache Karaf therefore you can use exising [Apache Karaf Integration Guide](https://karaf.apache.org/manual/latest/users-guide/wrapper.html).